 How are cold sores treated?

-Cold sores can’t be cured, but, if symptoms are severe, treatment may help relieve some symptoms.
+Cold sores can’t be cured.
+But if symptoms are severe, treatment may help ease some symptoms.
 Treatment may include:

 Cold sores take about 1 to 3 weeks to heal.
 The first time they appear, they can take up to 3 weeks to heal.
-But, when cold sores return, they usually are less severe and take a week to heal if no medicines are used.
-Antiviral medicines may help, but work best if begun with initial symptoms before a blister even appears.
-Antivirals are usually not recommended for otherwise healthy people.
-Always talk your healthcare provider or dentist if the sore does not heal or becomes worse as time passes.
+But when cold sores return, they usually are less severe and take a week to heal if no medicines are used.
+Antiviral medicines may help, but they work best if started with early symptoms before a blister appears.
+Antivirals are usually not advised for otherwise healthy people.
+Always talk your healthcare provider or dentist if the sore doesn't heal or becomes worse as time passes.

-The long-term use of oral antiviral agents can prevent cold sores, but the benefit is very small.
+The long-term use of oral antiviral medicines may prevent cold sores, but the benefit is very small.
 This approach is usually used only for people who get frequent and painful cold sores.
-Some evidence shows that topical antiviral medicines have no desired effect or that their effect in preventing cold sores could not be confirmed.
+Antiviral medicines put on the sores don't help prevent them.

 Key points about cold sores